Quantum Correlations in the Minimal Scenario: Abstract

 \section{Abstract}

 In the minimal scenario of quantum correlations, two parties can choose from two observables with two possible outcomes each.
 Probabilities are specified by four marginals and four correlations.
 The resulting four-dimensional convex body of correlations, denoted $\mathcal{Q}$, is fundamental for quantum information theory.
-It is here studied through the lens of convex algebraic geometry.
-We review and systematize what is known and add many details, visualizations, and complete proofs.
-A new result is that $\mathcal{Q}$ is isomorphic to its polar dual.
-The boundary of $\mathcal{Q}$ consists of three-dimensional faces isomorphic to elliptopes and sextic algebraic manifolds of exposed extreme points.
-These share all basic properties with the usual maximally CHSH-violating correlations.
+We review and systematize what is known about $\Qm$, and add many details, visualizations, and complete proofs.
+In particular, we provide a detailed description of the boundary, which consists of three-dimensional faces isomorphic to elliptopes and sextic algebraic manifolds of exposed extreme points.
 These patches are separated by cubic surfaces of non-exposed extreme points.
 We provide a trigonometric parametrization of all extreme points, along with their exposing Tsirelson inequalities and quantum models.
 All non-classical extreme points (exposed or not) are self-testing, i.e., realized by an essentially unique quantum model.

-Two principles, which are specific to the minimal scenario, allow a quick and complete overview: The first is the pushout transformation, the application of the sine function to each coordinate.
-This transforms the classical polytope exactly into the correlation body $\mathcal{Q}$, also identifying the boundary structures.
-The second principle, self-duality, reveals the polar dual, i.e., the set of all Tsirelson inequalities satisfied by all quantum correlations.
-The convex body $\mathcal{Q}$ includes the classical correlations, a cross polytope, and is contained in the no-signaling body, a 4-cube.
-These polytopes are dual to each other, and the linear transformation realizing this duality also identifies $\mathcal{Q}$ with its dual.
+Two principles, which are specific to the minimal scenario, allow a quick and complete overview: The first is the pushout transformation, i.e., the application of the sine function to each coordinate.
+This transforms the classical correlation polytope exactly into the correlation body $\mathcal{Q}$, also identifying the boundary structures.
+The second principle, self-duality, is an isomorphism between $\Qm$ and its polar dual, i.e., the set of affine inequalities satisfied by all quantum correlations (``Tsirelson inequalities'').
+The same isomorphism links the polytope of classical correlations contained in $\Qm$ to the polytope of no-signalling correlations, which contains $\Qm$.

+We also discuss the sets of correlations achieved with fixed Hilbert space dimension, fixed state or fixed observables, and establish a new non-linear inequality for $\Qm$ involving the determinant of the correlation matrix.